codetricity/no-camera-opencv/README.md

 # No-Camera OpenCV
-Sample application that shows OpenCV running on both a physical device RICOH THETA V and an Android Video Device.
+Sample application that shows OpenCV running on both a physical device RICOH THETA V and an Android Virtual Device.
 You can develop a plug-in on the emulator and then have it run on a physical device camera with only minor modifications.